 Although Enūma Eliš has, since its earlier publications, been called elsewhere “the Babylonian Creation story,” it appears that according to its Babylonian author, in similarity to his counterparts beyond the Euphrates, the main thrust of Enūma Eliš was to tell how Marduk ascended to dominion over the gods after he defeated Tiāmtu.
 The cosmogony and the anthropogony play no role in that.

-These extra- and internal evidence may thus surmise that during the formation of Enūma Eliš, it was initially based on an older narrative sequence that depicted the god’s war against the sea, his victory, and the construction of his temple, without relating to the creation of the world or human beings.
-Such a presumed sequence matches the equivalents of Enūma Eliš from across the Euphrates, as well as the ‘credo’ at the end of Enūma Eliš.
-To that old sequence, as the philological and literary examination discussed above indicate, the Babylonian author added – at a rather late stage in the work’s formation – the sections dealing with the creation of the world from the organs of the defeated Tiāmtu and the creation of humankind from the blood of the defeated god Wê (and, as has been already suggested, the list of Marduk’s names at the conclusion of the work).
-Each of those themes has been adapted for its placement—the cosmogony was connected to the war’s aftermath, while the anthropogony to the foundation of Babylon, and each was concluded with a resumptive repetition.
-In critical eyes, those repetitions imbue the sequence with contradictions and duplications, but for the narrator and his audience, this was the common literary technique to resume the old sequence.
+This external and internal evidence may thus lead us to surmise that during the formation of Enūma Eliš, it was initially based on an older narrative sequence that depicted the god’s war against the sea, his victory, and the construction of his temple, without relating to the creation of the world or human beings.
+Such a presumed sequence matches the equivalents of Enūma Eliš from across the Euphrates, as well as the “credo” at the end of Enūma Eliš.
+To that old sequence, as the philological and literary examination above indicate, the Babylonian author added—at a rather late stage in the work’s formation—the sections dealing with the creation of the world from the organs of the defeated Tiāmtu and the creation of humankind from the blood of the defeated god Wê (and, as has been already suggested, the list of Marduk’s names at the conclusion of the work).
+Each of those themes has been adapted for its placement—the cosmogony was connected to the war’s aftermath, while the anthropogony was connected to the foundation of Babylon, and each was concluded with a resumptive repetition.
+Through critical eyes, those repetitions imbue the sequence with contradictions and duplications, but for the narrator and his audience, this was the common literary technique to resume the old sequence.

 E. Summary and Conclusions

 The present paper has examined two case studies of the use of resumptive repetition in Enūma Eliš.
-The contradictions, duplications, and inconsistencies that are caused by those repetitions have surmised that the sections they follow, i.e., the cosmogony and the anthropology, are an interpolation that was added at a later stage of the work’s formation.
+The contradictions, duplications, and inconsistencies that are caused by those repetitions have led us to conclude that each of the sections they follow, i.e., the cosmogony and the anthropology, is an interpolation that was added at a later stage of the work’s formation.
 Additional evidence for that view emerged from the distinct content and terminology present in these sections and the resumptive repetitions that follow them, in relation to the rest of the work.
-Exciding these sections – as well as parts of their resumptive repetitions – from the narrative, produces not only a smoother text, but it consists with the “credo” of Enūma Eliš at the culmination of the work, and has clear precedent in other compositions related to the storm god’s combat against the sea originated in extra-Mesopotamian cultures before Enūma Eliš.
+Removing these sections—as well as parts of their resumptive repetitions—from the narrative produces not only a smoother text, but it is consistent with the “credo” of Enūma Eliš at the culmination of the work, and it has clear precedent in other compositions related to the storm god’s combat against the sea originating in extra-Mesopotamian cultures before Enūma Eliš.
 All those indicators strengthen the suggestion that the cosmogony and the anthropogony were integrated at a later stage of the formation of Enūma Eliš, implying that this might be the great innovation of the Babylonian composition in relation to its ancient Near Eastern predecessors.